dsdanielpark/translang/README.md

 # translang
 Translation Service Module for other projects.
-Refer to the [`inference` method](https://github.com/dsdanielpark/hf-transllm/blob/main/transllm/core.py#L75) and [`generate` method](https://github.com/dsdanielpark/hf-transllm/blob/main/transllm/core.py#L93) in [hf-transllm](https://github.com/dsdanielpark/hf-transllm) project.